miltonian/principles/README.md

 ## How It Works

-1. **Input a Singular Goal**: Provide a clear and specific goal or problem statement you wish to address.
+1. **Input a Goal or Problem Statement**: Provide a clear and specific goal or problem statement you wish to address.

 2. **First Principles Breakdown**: Principles applies first principles thinking to deconstruct your goal into its most fundamental truths or components—the smallest elements that cannot be reduced further.